haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-static-view.md

 Following are some example commands.

 #### Excluding a theme and HTML minification
-The following command deploys {% glossarytooltip a3e37235-4e8b-464f-a19d-4a120560206a %}static content{% endglossarytooltip %} for the US English (`en_US`) language, excludes the Luma {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} provided with Magento, and does not minify {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} files.
+The following command deploys {% glossarytooltip a3e37235-4e8b-464f-a19d-4a120560206a %}static content{% endglossarytooltip %} for the US English (`en_US`) language, excludes the Luma {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} provided with Magento, and does not minify {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} files.

     bin/magento setup:static-content:deploy en_US --exclude-theme Magento/luma --no-html-minify